Media attorney: It’s time to release names of Chauvin jurors

 She said the court’s desire to protect jurors from unwanted publicity or harassment are not grounds to keep their identities sealed under law.

-She said the media does not make light of concerns about possible unrest if the public had disagreed with the jury’s verdict, but that “much has changed in the months since the jury rendered that verdict, and at this juncture, resistance to releasing their names appears based on little more than a desire to have them left alone.
+She said the media don’t minimize the unrest that followed Floyd’s death.
+However, she said “much has changed” in the months since the jury rendered its verdict “and at this juncture, resistance to releasing their names appears based on little more than a desire to have them left alone.
 That’s not enough.”

 It is not clear when Cahill will rule on the request.
 Names of jurors and other data such as questionnaires normally become public soon after trials end in Minnesota.

-In her filing Wednesday, Walker said future prosecutions of police officers are inevitable.
-She noted that Chauvin and the three other officers involved in Floyd’s arrest — J. Kueng, Thomas Lane and Tou Thao — are due to be arraigned on federal charges in September, and that Lane, Kueng and Thao face state trial in March.
+In her filing Wednesday, Walker noted that Chauvin and the three other officers involved in Floyd’s arrest — J. Kueng, Thomas Lane and Tou Thao — are due to be arraigned on federal charges in September, and that Lane, Kueng and Thao face state trial in March.
 Meanwhile, former Brooklyn Center police officer Kimberly Potter is scheduled to go to trial in December in the fatal shooting of Daunte Wright.

-“The outcome of future trials both known and unknown may well lead to unrest if the public is not satisfied with the verdicts,” Walker wrote.
-“And thus the time to build confidence in the judicial system — the time to learn from the Chauvin jurors — is now.”
+“Thus, the time to build confidence in the judicial system — the time to learn from the Chauvin jurors — is now.,” she wrote.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd